arshadkazmi42/blc/README.md

 # BLC

+- Find all the links from the response of the input link.
-Checks link is broken or not and stores in respective files
+- Checks each link if its broken or not.
+- Stores the broken links in results/*/broken.txt
+- Stores all the parsed urls from response in results/*/output.txt

 ## Setup